TugboatQA/docs/content/troubleshooting/fix-problem-x.md

 ## Missing GitHub Repositories

 Some Tugboat users have run into a case where they expect to see GitHub repositories in Tugboat, but those repositories appear to be missing.
+There are a couple of ways this condition could manifest, and the fix for it depends on why the GitHub repositories aren't visible.

+### Tugboat had previously been authorized, but isn't anymore

-These are the steps our support team was able to take to reproduce the issue:
+If Tugboat has previously been authorized, but that authorization is revoked or expires, you'll no longer see an organization's repositories in Tugboat's "Create a Repo" form.
+Our support team was able to take these steps to reproduce the issue:

 1. Tugboat is already authorized to GitHub.
 2. Create a new GitHub org.
 3. Create a new repo in that org.

 Expected Behavior is that the new repository would show up in the list of available repos in Tugboat's "Create a Repo" form.
-However, extra steps are required on the GitHub side before this works.
-This appears to be a known issue for some products that use GitHub OAuth in integrations.
+However, the authorizing org must take extra steps on the GitHub side to restore the repositories.
+This state can occur if someone at the authorizing org mistakenly revokes Tugboat's authorization, but it also appears to be a known issue for some products that use GitHub OAuth in integrations.

 Short-term, the workaround for this issue is: